 Assist with dissemination of the report.

 The NDA will retain full independence over the review and will take on board advice from the CC where relevant.
-This group will meet monthly.
+This group will meet monthly initially and then as required.

 Review advisory group:

 A Review Advisory Group (RAG) will be created that includes representatives of a range of stakeholders with an interest in the Progressing Disability Services policy such as: